-Farrah Abraham’s Boyfriend Tweets Mother’s Day Photo of Her, Twitter Goes to Town
+Farrah Abraham’s Boyfriend Tweets Mother’s Day Photo Of Her, Twitter Goes To Town

 prevnext

+@SimonSaran @F1abraham That was a super creepy Tweet!...
+Using Mother's Day to try to get back with your pornstar ex-girlfiriend is a new low even for you two.— Peter Tonas (@FuckRWThomas) May 15, 2017

-When Abraham isn't chatting about her relationship with Saran, she has been busy slamming her Teen Mom OG stars.
-Abraham threw shade at Maci Bookout, Amber Portwood and Catelynn Lowell for having babies while filming the MTV show.
+When Farrah Abraham isn't chatting about her relationship with Simon Saran, she has been busy slamming her Teen Mom OG stars.
+Abraham threw shade at Maci Bookout, Amber Portwood, and Catelynn Lowell for having babies while filming the MTV show.

 She continued by saying: "It's what they welcome in their lives.
 Maybe they feel comfortable and they're satisfied with where they are and then they want to do that.
 I don't feel like while I'm filming Teen Mom that I should 'pro-create.'
 Some people, that's just what they believe in and they'll just keep popping out kiddos."